Dr Rossana Perez del Aguila Coda

 Professional Biography

 I joined the Social Policy and Criminology Department in 2019.
 Prior to my current role as Staff Tutor/SeniorLecturer, I was Senior Faculty Manager in Social Sciences.
 I worked in the Social Sciences Department, Education Studies, London Metropolitan University teaching qualitative research methods modules from undergraduate to doctoral level.
-I was the Course Leader of the Master in Education and the Doctorate in Education programmes, and the Postgraduate Research Lead of the School of Social Sciences and Professions.
+I was the Course Leader of the Master in Education and the Doctorate in Education programmes, and the Postgraduate Research Lead in the School of Social Sciences and Professions.

 In my early career as a Researcher, I worked at Cardiff University, Lancaster University and Sheffield University.
 I was also Senior Researcher at the Learning and Skills Network (LSN) responsible for conducting research and evaluation studies in Further and Higher Education.
 I was also responsible for the management of the operational requirements of key national educational programmes.